-In late 2001, MTR chose HP to lead a systems consolidation project to simplify and streamline its IT infrastructure in order to avoid costly escalations in management time and cost.
+In late 2001 MTR chose HP to lead a systems consolidation project to simplify and streamline its IT infrastructure, while avoiding costly escalations in management time and cost as it grows.

-After the systems consolidation project, internal estimates concluded that the new systems recorded about a 40% system performance improvement, and up to a 20% reduction in TCO.
+After the systems consolidation project concluded, internal estimates concluded that the new systems recorded about 40% system performance improvement, and up to 20% reduction in TCO.